-Our HomeFirst Insurance Agency team of claims adjusters and claims service representatives is committed to getting your claims to you as quickly as possible.
-Even as you wait to receive your claim, we know you're wondering how soon you'll receive your claim and how much you'll receive, so read on to learn how the claims process works.
+Our HomeFirst® Insurance Agency team of claims adjusters and claims service representatives is committed to getting your claims to you as quickly as possible.
+Even as you wait to receive your claim, we know you're wondering how long it will take and how much you'll receive, so read on to learn how the claims process works.

 Homeowner's Insurance Claim Process

-After you've filed your claim, either online or over the phone and have completed the claims report process, we try to process your claim as quickly as possible.
+After you've filed a claim, either online or over the phone, and have completed the claims report process, we try to process your claim as quickly as possible.
 The time it can take varies by claim.

 Some key factors that affect the time it takes to process a claim include: